plukacs/lab-governance/Product Dev/Readme.md

 ### Policy: Async governance process
 We use the same Async governance process as TLC
-A pull request becomes eligible for async once it is posted to #visibl on Slack
+A pull request becomes eligible for async once it is posted to #product-circle on Slack

 ##### Policy: Bugfixing for clients
 Risk of bugs is managed in the planning phase preferably.